 There is also no breed restriction on a Therapy Dog, however, since they don’t enjoy public access rights, you are not protected in areas of Breed-Specific-Legislation and if the institution you want to visit decides to put breed restrictions in place, you have to follow the rules.

 PTSD Service Dog Training in Colorado Springs.
 Dog Training Elite

-I am a dog trainer that specializes in dog training for Service Dogs, Emotional Support Dogs, and Therapy Dogs in the Colorado Springs, Colorado area and I am here to help.
+A PTSD, psychatric service dog, can help interrupt the automatic reaction whether it be panic, anger, fear, or disassociation.
+It is about building our confidence in the world that doesn't always understand a disability by having a service dog at our side.
+I am a highly educated dog trainer that can customize a training plan to help you reach your goals .
 I use the latest in science-based, reward-based dog training techniques to create a thinking dog, a dog that helps you.
-As one that has also done therapy dog work for decades now, I see the unconditional love therapy dogs give to those who are in their time of need. .
+As one that has also done therapy dog work for decades now, I see the unconditional love therapy dogs give to those who are in their time of need.

 Service Dogs for Military Veterans

 [vc_row][vc_column][vc_column_text]If you want to know how service dogs can help military veterans in Colorado Springs, this article is for you.
 Carmel Veterans Service Center works with several service dog organizations to help provide aid and service Military Veterans in the greater Colorado Springs area.
 Veteran Service Dog Organizations in Colorado SpringsWe partner with several different organizations in Colorado Springs that provide service dogs to our local Military Veterans.
 Freedom Service DogsFreedom Service Dogs offers VA service dogs to veterans.
 Carmel Veterans Service Center provides integrative services and support to military service members, veterans, and their families.